odegeasslbc/Self-Supervised-Sketch-to-Image-Synthesis-PyTorch/readme.md

 ## 3. Extra notes
-The provided code is a slightly simplified version from what described in the paper.
+The provided code is for research use only, and is a simplified version from what described in the paper.
 Only few changes are made due to business concerns (we developed this model for commercial use).
 * The code only uses 3 synthesised paired-sketches for each RGB-image, instead of 10 as described in the paper.
 * The code ommits the mutual information minimization objective for the content-encoder.
 * The code defines the models with some more refined structures such as Swish activation instrad of ReLU, and Resblock that is not mentioned in the paper.